wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 - Harder to keep consistent across commands

 ### DSL Option 3: YAML for output/events too

+This is mostly about ergonomics.
+If hint events become a first-class thing, rendering them as YAML by default can be pleasant for humans (“print the event envelope and payload”), while JSON remains best for automated piping.

 Events could be printed as YAML by default: